 PUPA: 35--48mm.
 Similar to that of Daphnis nerii (Linnaeus, 1758).
 The wings are translucent brown, with the veins marked out with lines of dark brown spots.
 As in Daphnis nerii, a crescent-shaped mark partly encircles each eye and the spiracles are set in dark surrounds.
 Formed in a loosely spun cocoon of light brown silk amongst debris and stones at the base of a rock or a grass tussock.
 The overwintering stage.

 The Iranian plateau (Brandt, 1938; Barou, 1967; Ebert, 1976; Ghassemi, Alemansoor & Alehossein, 2009) and Mesopotamia (Wiltshire, 1957) to southeastern Turkey (Danner, Eitschberger & Surholt, 1998; Seven, 2020; Kemal & Koçak, 2012; Kemal & Koçak, 2016; Kemal & Koçak, 2018; Koçak & Kemal, 2018; Seven & Çakir, 2019).
 In eastern-southern Turkey, Clarina kotschyi forms a clinal hybrid population with C. syriaca.
 These post-glacial zones of secondary contact and hybridization between once isolated sister species are known as suture zones, and have been reported for a variety of taxa in many biomes (Barrowclough et al., 2019; Ipekdal et al., 2020; Moritz et al., 2009; Portnoy & Gold, 2012).

 Extra-limital range.
 None.

 None.
-In southern Turkey and the Levant it is replaced by the closely related Clarina syriaca.
+In central and southern Turkey, and the Levant, it is replaced by the closely related Clarina syriaca.